-With the UK and devolved governments announcing various local restrictions, and the prospect of a ‘pandemic winter’, many people are beginning to feel burned out with their mental health after months of coping with the coronavirus pandemic.
+With the UK and devolved governments announcing various degrees of lockdown restrictions, and a couple of months until spring begins, many people are beginning to feel burned out with their mental health after months of coping with the coronavirus pandemic.

 Studies have shown that connecting with nature can improve mental health, so we’ve rounded up a few of the ways you can still engage with and learn about wildlife during autumn and winter, whether it’s in your garden, a local nature reserve or park, or virtually.